Valve Clinic: All Your Doctors, One Convenient Visit

 Percutaneous techniques enable balloon valvuloplasty to treat mitral valve stenosis and also allow replacement of the aortic valve in high-risk patients with critical aortic stenosis (narrowing of the aortic valve opening).

-UC San Diego Health System recently became the first medical center in San Diego to offer transcatheter aortic valve replacement (TAVR) – a new alternative for some patients with aortic valve stenosis.
+UC San Diego Health offers transcatheter aortic valve replacement (TAVR) – an alternative for some patients with aortic valve stenosis.
 This minimally invasive procedure allows us to repair a valve without removing it.